On This Page

 Nature and Culture

-- Cultural Heritage - This area is significant to the Okanagan, Shuswap, Sinixt, and Ktunaxa/Kinbasket First Nations.
-It encompasses areas of cultural and spiritual values and three pre-contact sites.
+- Cultural Heritage: This area is significant to the Okanagan, Shuswap, Sinixt, and Ktunaxa/Kinbasket First Nations.
+It encompasses areas of cultural and spiritual values.

-- Conservation - Syringa Provincial Park encompasses 4417 hectares.
-The moderately dry and warm climate of this part of the West Kootenay is conducive to the growth of plants and trees like bunchgrass and ponderosa pine that are not normally found in the region.
+- Conservation: The moderately dry and warm climate of this part of the West Kootenay is conducive to the growth of plants and trees like bunchgrass and ponderosa pine that are not normally found in the region.
 It contains beaches, grasslands, open and closed pine forest, rock outcroppings and canyons.
 It is important seasonal range for rocky mountain bighorn sheep, elk, deer and cougar.
 Many bird species inhabit the parks’ forest and grasslands including white-throated swifts, canyon wrens nesting in the rock bands and great blue heron at the waters edge.

 Activities Available at this Park